zowe/zowe-client-java-sdk/README.md

 ## Logger

-For logging, you will need to implement SLF4J binding and logging framework dependencies.
+For logging, the SDK provides SLF4J within its FATJAR.

-The SDK does not provide SLF4J or any logging dependency included in its FATJAR.
+You will need to plug into SLF4J by implementing a logging framework of your choice for your project.

 ## Documentation

 https://javadoc.io/doc/org.zowe.client.java.sdk/zowe-client-java-sdk/latest/index.html